kev-ms/factrory-fleet/README.md

 ## Test Fleet

-- Request a test fleet from the Platform Team (contact bartr, anflinch or kevinshah)
+- Request a test fleet from the Platform Team
 - Once your fleet is created, the Platform Team will provide the branch name
 - Do all of your work in this branch
 - Do not PR your branch to main